Olegna09/Privilege-Identity-Management/README.md

 - DevOps engineers deploying changes to **production pipelines**
 - Security admins accessing **audit logs and incident data**

-> If compromised, these accounts don’t just access data—they can **alter, destroy, or exfiltrate it**.
+> If compromised, these accounts don’t just access data, they can **alter, destroy, or exfiltrate it**.

 ---